-In 2017, the Company's board of directors adopted the 2017 Stock Incentive Plan ("the Plan").
-According to the Plan share awards or options to purchase shares may be granted to employees, directors, consultants and other service providers of the Company or any affiliate of the Company.
+In 2017, the Company's board of directors adopted the 2017 Stock Incentive Plan (the "Plan").
+According to the Plan, share awards, including restricted stock, restricted stock units or other share-based awards, or options to purchase shares may be granted to employees, directors, consultants and other service providers of the Company or any affiliate of the Company.

-As of December 31, 2019, a total of 827,825 shares of Common Stock were authorized for issuance in accordance with the provisions of the 2017 Plan, of which 71,720 shares were then available for future awards at December 31, 2019 (whether as share awards or as options to purchase shares of Common Stock of the Company).
+As of December 31, 2020, a total of 1,341,040 shares of Common Stock were authorized for issuance in accordance with the provisions of the 2017 Plan, of which 387,736 shares were then available for future awards (whether as share awards or as options to purchase shares of Common Stock of the Company).
 Each option granted under the Plan expires no later than 10 years from the date of grant.
 The options vest primarily over four to five years of employment.

-The following table set forth the parameters used in computation of the options compensations to employees:
+The following table set forth the parameters used in the computation of the fair value of options granted to employees:

-Year ended December 31,
+Year o Decem ended ber 31,

-2018 2019
+2019 2020

 Expected volatility 80% 80%

 Expected dividends 0% 0%

-Expected term (in years) 6.00-6.34 6.06-6.34
+Expected term (in years) 6.06-6.34 6.34

-Risk free rate 2.43%-3.18% 1.41%-2.51%
+Risk free rate 1.41%-2.51% 0.47%-2.03%

-Share price 5.22-5.48 5.48-6.50